 Service members are protected by the Servicemembers Civil Relief Act if they need to break their lease on account of a deployment or permanent change of station.

-Life in the military is about being ready for deployment.
-You may be duty-ready, but don’t overlook preparations on the home front.
-That includes having or updating essential legal documents, organizing your finances, creating a family care plan and designing a contingency plan in case things change.
-Get organized and prepared for your sake and your family’s.
+Being deployment ready is part of military life.
+You may be prepared for duty, but make sure to get organized on the homefront too.
+Learn about creating or updating essential legal documents, organizing your finances, creating a family care plan and designing a contingency plan in case things change.
+Get organized and prepared for your sake and your family's.

 Life in the military is about being ready for deployment.
 You may be duty-ready, but don’t overlook preparations on the home front.
 That includes having or updating essential legal documents.
 Don’t let it slip off your radar before deployment.
 Do it for your family’s sake.

 The Military Family Readiness System supports every service member and family member, regardless of activation status or location, in person, by phone and online.